RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

 Snapshots
 ---------

-Recovery times linearly grow with the number of events that are replayed to an event-sourced actor or view.
-Recovery times can be reduced by starting event replay from a previously saved snapshot of internal state rather than replaying events from scratch.
+Recovery time linearly grows with the number of events that are replayed to an event-sourced actor or view.
+It can be reduced by starting event replay from a previously saved snapshot of internal state rather than replaying events from scratch.
 Event-sourced actors and views can save snapshots by calling ``save`` within their command handler:

 .. includecode:: ../code/EventSourcingDoc.scala
    :snippet: snapshot-save